XelerT/Hamlet/README.md

 # Hamlet

-This program sort Hamlet. // more info
+This program sort Hamlet, using bubble sort and 2 compare functions, which compare strings from the beginning and the end of lines, ignoring not letter symbols.

 ## Install and run